emmanuel-battesti/swarm-rescue/README.md

 - *n_cones*, number of cones evenly spaced across the field of view: 36
 - *rays_per_cone*, number of ray per cone: 4

 You can find an example of semantic cones use in the *examples/example_semantic_cones.py* file.
-For this competition, you can only use the detection of WoundedPerson and other Drones, but not the Walls (use lidar for this).
+For this competition, you can only use the detection of WoundedPerson, RescueCenter and other Drones, but not the Walls (use lidar for this).

 ### Communication